CsabaDu/CsabaDu.DynamicTestData/README.md

 **Thread Safety**
 - The generated `TestData` record types' immutability ensures thread safety.

-**Extensibility**:
-- The framework is highly extensible.
-You can add new dynamic data source classes or test data types to suit your needs.
-You can extend the recent implementations or create new ones with implementing `ITestData` derived interfaces.

 **Readability**:
 - The `TestCase` property of the TestData types is designed to create a literal test description to display in Visual Studio Test Explorer.